jjn7702/SECJ1023-PT2/Submission/sec08_23242/DreamCatcher/Problem Analysis and Design /readme.md

   </li>
   </ul>

+      string composer;    // Store the composer of the classical music void dispClist()    // override function

   vi.
 WhiteNoise class
   <ul>
   <li>
     There are 10 white noise that predefined in the program.
-Same as ClassicalM class, there is an extra attribute to store the type of the white noise.
+Same as ClassicM class, there is an extra attribute to store the type of the white noise.
   </li>
   </ul>

+    string typeW;              // Used to store the type of White Noise such as fire, waves and so on void dispClist(int i)      // override function

   vi.
 FavM class